jmm/pathmodify/README.md

     };

     browserify('./src/entry')
-      .plugin(pathmodify, opts)
+      .plugin(pathmodify(), opts)

-The structure of the members of the `mods` array is a work in progress.
-But suffice it to say that for the time being you can pass a function that will receive an object like this:
+When the mod is a function it will receive an object like this:

     {
       // The string passed to `require()`